SuperVK/sparse-image-repr-bep/bep.typ

 g act y = (x,A) act y := A y + x
 $
 for all $y in RR^2$ and $g = (x,A) in Aff^+(RR^2)$.
-Similarly for subsets $S subset RR^2$ we define
+Similarly, for subsets $S subset RR^2$, we define
 $
 g act S := { g act y | y in S }
 .
 $

 This allows us to use this Lie group to position points in our image.
-The next thing to consider is that the Gaussians we use to fill our image is not one point, but a collection of points defined by a function in $RR^2$.
-Therefore we will also need to define how this group acts on a function on $RR^2$.
-This is induced as the following:
+The next thing to consider is that the Gaussians we use to fill our image are not one point, but a collection of points defined by a function in $RR^2$.
+Therefore, we will also need to define how this group acts on a function on $RR^2$.
+This is induced as follows:

 Let $f:RR^2 -> RR$ then we define $g act f : RR^2 -> RR$ by
 $